 If the error persists, there is a chance that your browser cache has saved outdated and corrupted files.
-In this case, clearing the browser cache can fix a 502 Bad Gateway error.
+In this case, clearing the browser cache can fix an HTTP 502 Bad Gateway error.

-Keep in mind that removing cache might risk you losing important browser data, including bookmarks and setting preferences.
+Keep in mind that removing cached files might risk you losing important browser data, including bookmarks and setting preferences.
 To prevent this, simply export your data from the browser and import it back after.

 3. Try in Incognito Mode

-Accessing the website using Incognito mode is also a good idea as it helps determine whether the 502 Error message appears due to a browser-related issue.
+Accessing the website using Incognito mode is also a good idea as it helps determine whether the HTTP Error 502 message appears due to a browser-related issue.
 To open an Incognito window, click on the three-dots button on your browser screen and choose New Incognito Window.

 If the error doesn’t occur in Incognito mode, the problem might be caused by a browser extension.

 With that in mind, try to disable your add-ons or extensions gradually.
 Once you delete the one causing the error, you should be able to access the website.

 If disabling extensions doesn’t help, try opening a new browser session.
 For example, if you’re currently on Google Chrome, try using Mozilla Firefox.